Gastrooesophageal reflux disease in infants

 • In bottle fed babies, thickened feeds may reduce frequency of vomiting

-• "Anti-reflux" formulas are pre-thickened, or alternatively a thickening agent can be added to a standard formula or expressed breast milk
+• "Anti-reflux" formulas are pre-thickened, or alternatively a thickening agent can be added to a standard formula or expressed breast milk.
+Note that breast milk should not be thickened with cereal-based thickeners given it is digested by amylases in breast milk

-• Ensure the infant is not being given sodium alginate (Gaviscon Infant®) as co-administration increases risk of bowel obstruction
+• Ensure the infant is not being given alginate product (Gaviscon Infant®) as co-administration may increase the risk of bowel obstruction

 Optimise feeds

-• Observation and assessment of feeds by an experienced lactation consultant or Maternal Child Health Nurse (MCHN) can be helpful
+• Observation and assessment of feeds by an experienced clinician can be helpful

 • GOR alone is not an indication to change formula or stop breast feeding.
-One particular brand of standard cow milk formula does not confer benefit over another, nor do they vary in their content of dairy
+There is no benefit of any brand of standard cow milk formula over another, nor do they vary in their content of dairy

 Specific measures for GORD